photonstorm/lazer/worklog.md

 * SetPixel assumes the ImageData is the full canvas and doesn't need offsetting on write.
 * SetPixels could record the extend of the dirty rect and optimise the putImageData call as a result.

+### 21st November 2015

+SetPixels now takes an ImageData offset for the x,y dirty rect placement.
+Added Vec2.setTo.

+Moved the imageData index look-up to GetIndex and GetIndexFast, the later avoiding the bounds safety checks of the other.
+Updates GetPixel etc to use this new function.

+Finished ProcessPixels and some tests for it.
+It will take an imageData and a region and pass each pixel to your own callback.
+The color that comes back from the callback is then set into the imageData.
+Useful for non-shader image manipulation.

 ### 20th November 2015

 SetPixel now does putImageData with a 1x1 pixel direct.
-SetPixels records the direct rect as new pixesl are drawn and uses it when writing.
+SetPixels records the direct rect as new pixels are drawn and uses it when writing.

 ### 19th November 2015